NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Symbol-Packages.md

     ```
     nuget push MyPackage.symbols.nupkg
     ```
+> [!Important]
+> With nuget.exe 4.5.0 or above, the symbols packages are not automatically pushed to symbolsource.org.
+You would need to push separately as explained in the next step.

 1. To publish to a different symbol repository, or to push a symbol package that doesn't follow the naming convention, use the `-Source` option: